 - In the Beavis and Butt-Head episode "Buttniks," they wander into a coffee shop and witness a poetry slam.
 Butt-Head goes on stage and deliberately stinks up the joint to the annoyance of the crowd.
 Beavis drinks lots of cappuccino (or, as he called it, "Crappuccino") and turns into the Great Cornholio and goes off on an insane incoherent rant.
 The audience loves it and call it "ground-breaking stuff," instead of recognizing it as the babblings of an overcaffeinated psycho.

-- An episode of The Simpsons has Marge finding a copy of The Onion on her neighbor's coffee table.
+- The Simpsons: One episode has Marge finding a copy of The Onion on her neighbor's coffee table.
 Upon reading it, Marge is surprised at the headlines only to be informed that it's satire.
 Next, Marge opens the paper and upon reading the movie reviews, laughs at what the critics say about the movies only to find out the movie reviews are real.

 - In the Family Guy episode "Brian Writes a Bestseller", Brian manages to pull this off with a hastily-written self-help book called "Wish It, Want It, Do It", which he wrote as a statement on self-help books in general.
 However, it winds up becoming a bestseller, and he ultimately buys into his own hype.
 It ultimately takes Bill Maher to get Brian to admit the truth and be shooed off the set.